 It’s no wonder pork is one of the most consumed meats around the world.
-It’s even better to know that SA Pork ensures we receive only the best quality in our local supermarkets and butcheries.
-And now during a time when budget-minded cooking is so important, there’s never been a better time to buy South African Pork.
+It’s even better to know that South-African commercial pork farmers ensures we can buy only the best quality in our local supermarkets and butcheries.
+And now during a time when budget-minded cooking is so important, there’s never been a better time to buy SA Pork.

 Tip: Be sure not to overcook your pork.
 Remove from the frying pan or oven before the meat becomes dry and let it rest for 5 minutes before slicing or carving.
 Our weekly tips and easy recipe ideas will help you put a delicious dish on the family table a few times a week.